 Vickery Trading Co. has a mission to renew hope for refugees through their clothing company which provides job training and support.
 Shop their beautiful scarves, sewn by refugees starting a new life in Dallas, Texas.

 (I love my Vickery Trading scarf and enjoy showing it off!!)

 Education and More, "a Christian nonprofit organization, strives to reduce poverty in Guatemala by providing educational opportunities for students of all ages and by helping those we serve earn a fair income."
 They sell beautifully handwoven scarves for men and women.

 The White Rainbow Project, a Christian humanitarian, non-profit organization, helps "empower widows and at-risk women in India by giving love, hope, and job skills."
 They sell colorful scarves made from recycled saris by widows in India.

 The Sparrow Studio's goal "is to create a marketplace for handmade jewelry, accessories, and home decor from a cooperative of women in Africa."
 They sell colorful triangle scarves (some even have matching headwraps!)

 Freedom’s Promise is "a faith-based, nonprofit organization that partners with indigenous Cambodian groups to prevent human trafficking and child exploitation by transforming communities."
 They sell handwoven silk pashminas.

-Beza Threads believes "that not only rescue but redemption is possible in the life of every enslaved child we encounter."
-They work to rescue and provide a new life for boys and girls in slavery in Ethiopia.
-"Over the last seven years, Beza Thread’s efforts led to the release and restoration of nearly 200 slave children."
-Buy their beautiful handmade scarves to help continue their work of rescue and redemption!
-"One child is freed from slavery for every 240 scarves sold."
+Beza Threads works to rescue and provide a new life for boys and girls in slavery in Ethiopia.
+Buy their beautiful handmade scarves and "one child is freed from slavery for every 240 scarves sold."